-Fowler was the representative for Kentucky’s 5th congressional district as a Republican.
+Fowler was the representative for Kentucky’s 5th congressional district and was a Republican.
 He served from 1805 to 1807.

 He was previously the representative for Kentucky’s 5th congressional district as a Republican from 1803 to 1805; the representative for Kentucky’s 2nd congressional district as a Republican from 1801 to 1803; the representative for Kentucky’s 2nd congressional district as a Republican from 1799 to 1801; and the representative for Kentucky’s 2nd congressional district as a Republican from 1797 to 1799.